-The inhibitory effect of Wnt3a on the proliferation of HCC cells or HCC xenograft growth has been demonstrated that interfering Wnt3a could significantly inhibit the expressions of down-stream β-catenin and related-signal molecules[51].
-The xenograft model of knockout of Wnt3a in HepG2 cells resulted in a slower growth, significant reduction of tumor size or loss of weight.
-The molecular mechanism is Wnt3a cascade reaction involving multiple targets, can block upstream GPC-3 signal and downstream β-catenin to nucleus transport[52,53], and inhibiting or delaying HCC progression can be carried out by using specific antibodies (OMP-54F28, OTSA101)[54] and small size peptide SAH-BCL-9[55].
-As the abnormal liver or circulating Wnt3a in HCC has provided initial evidence, the tumor volume after intervening Wnt3a mRNA transcription with specific shRNA was 355.0 ± 99.9 mm3 in the intervention group with significantly lower than that (869.4 ± 222.5 mm3) in the negative group, and the tumor formation days of the intervention group were longer than that of the negative group; the tumor weight (0.35 ± 0.11 g) of the intervention group was markedly lower than that (0.88 ± 0.20 g) of the negative group.
-Immunohistochemistry confirmed that Wnt3a was strongly inhibited in the intervention group[56], and indicated that targeted-Wnt3a signaling could be an effective inhibition for HCC growth.
+The inhibitory effect of Wnt3a on the proliferation of HCC cells or HCC xenograft growth has been demonstrated and interfering with Wnt3a could significantly inhibit the expression of down-stream β-catenin and related-signal molecules[51].
+The xenograft model of knockout Wnt3a in HepG2 cells resulted in slower growth, and a significant reduction in tumor size or loss of weight.
+The molecular mechanism of the Wnt3a cascade reaction involving multiple targets, can block upstream GPC-3 signals and downstream β-catenin to nucleus transport[52,53], and inhibiting or delaying HCC progression can be carried out using specific antibodies (OMP-54F28, OTSA101)[54] and small size peptide SAH-BCL-9[55].
+The abnormal liver or circulating Wnt3a in HCC has provided initial evidence, and the tumor volume after intervening in Wnt3a mRNA transcription with specific shRNA was 355.0 ± 99.9 mm3 in the intervention group which was significantly lower than that (869.4 ± 222.5 mm3) in the negative group, and the time to tumor formation in the intervention group was longer than that in the negative group; the tumor weight (0.35 ± 0.11 g) in the intervention group was markedly lower than that (0.88 ± 0.20 g) in the negative group.
+Immunohistochemistry confirmed that Wnt3a was strongly inhibited in the intervention group[56], and indicated that targeted-Wnt3a signaling could result in effective inhibition of HCC growth.

 CLUSTERIN

-Secretory clusterin (sCLU) is a stress-induced heterodimer sulfated glycoprotein, located on chromosome 8q21-q12, which is highly conserved between species and has cytoprotective effect.
+Secretory clusterin (sCLU) is a stress-induced heterodimer sulfated glycoprotein, located on chromosome 8q21-q12, which is highly conserved between species and has a cytoprotective effect.
 Its biological function as a small molecule partner is almost similar to that of heat shock protein[57].
-Basic and clinical studies showed that sCLU expression was low in normal liver tissues and its activation during the malignant transformation of hepatocytes was progressive over-expression[58,59], which was closely associated with HCC progression by contributing to angiogenesis, chemo- resistance, cell survival, and metastasis[60].
-The positive rate of hepatic sCLU expression was up to 73.3% at stage I of HCC by immunohistochemsical analysis.
-Its expression at mRNA or protein level were increased with the clinical staging of HCC, indicated that sCLU could be a biomarker for differentiating benign from malignant liver diseases[61].
+Basic and clinical studies have shown that sCLU expression was low in normal liver tissues and its activation during the malignant transformation of hepatocytes was progressively over-expressed[58,59], which was closely associated with HCC progression by contributing to angiogenesis, chemo- resistance, cell survival, and metastasis[60].
+The positive rate of hepatic sCLU expression was up to 73.3% in stage I HCC by immunohistochemical analysis.
+Its expression at the mRNA or protein level was increased with clinical staging of HCC, which indicated that sCLU could be a biomarker for differentiating benign from malignant liver diseases[61].

 Recurrence and metastasis after hepatectomy are the main causes of poor prognosis of HCC[62].
-Hepatic sCLU plays an important role in the proliferation, multidrug resistance, invasion and metastasis of HCC cells[63,64].
-The sCLU mediated the expression of MMP-2, p-AKT and E-cadherin in HCC BEL-7402 or SMMC-7721 cell lines, and down-regulating sCLU expression can significantly reduce the invasive ability of HCC cells by selective COX-2 inhibitor meloxicam plus specific sCLU-shRNA plasmids[65,66].
-These data indicated that sCLU should be a new effective target for the occurrence, invasion and metastasis of HCC, and should have s bright future in HCC immunotherapy.
+Hepatic sCLU plays an important role in the proliferation, multidrug resistance, invasion and metastasis of HCC cells[63,64]. sCLU mediated the expression of MMP-2, p-AKT and E-cadherin in HCC BEL-7402 or SMMC-7721 cell lines, and down-regulating sCLU expression can significantly reduce the invasive ability of HCC cells by the selective COX-2 inhibitor meloxicam plus specific sCLU-shRNA plasmids[65,66].
+These data indicated that sCLU is a new effective target for the occurrence, invasion and metastasis of HCC, and should have a bright future in HCC immunotherapy.

 INSULIN-LIKE GROWTH FACTOR AXIS